barbara-benitez/barbara-benitez.github.io/tableau/massachussettes_education/mass_ed.md

 ## Introduction

 As a data scientist recently hired by the State of Massachusetts, my task was to analyze the education data obtained from the Massachusetts Department of Education website.
-The Department of Education Superintendent sought a comprehensive report to present to the school board, highlighting the state of the school system and addressing key concerns such as the impact of class size on college attendance, identifying top math schools, and pinpointing schools that are struggling the most.
+The Department of Education Superintendent sought a report to present to the school board, highlighting the state of the school system and addressing key concerns such as the impact of class size on college attendance, identifying top math schools, and pinpointing schools that are struggling the most.

 The dataset used for this analysis was sourced from Kaggle and encompassed milestone data from over 1,800 schools and more than 950,000 students, specifically from the year 2017.
 I will present the key findings and recommendations based on my analysis.